trailofbits/algo/docs/deploy-from-ansible.md

 ### Ansible roles

-Could roles can be activated by specifying an extra variable `provider`
+Cloud roles can be activated by specifying an extra variable `provider`.

 Cloud roles: